 Certificates of Competence can be awarded for the safe performance of various duties, these will help if you want to work as a medical laboratory assistant in another hospital.
 Assistant technical officers usually have access to work towards appropriate QCF/NVQ qualifications, such as in pathology support.

-Under Modernising Scientific Careers, new routes are coming on stream to enter as a healthcare science assistant or associate.
+New routes are coming on stream to enter as a healthcare science assistant or associate.

 A post as a assistant technical officer, is not a route to qualifying as a biomedical scientist.
 However, should an assistant have suitable motivation, they will be encouraged to become a trainee biomedical scientist.